LELEC210X/LELEC210X/INSTALL.md

 ## Prerequisites

-This project only works with GNU Radio 3.8, which in turn requires Python 3.8.

-**However**, the rest of the project works with any version of Python above 3.8.
+If you plan to use GNU Radio 3.8, installed on Ubuntu 20.04, beware that it requires Python 3.8, which is the default version installed on this Ubuntu release. **However**, the rest of the project works with any version of Python above 3.8.
 Moreover, Rye, the tool you will need to install later, automatically installs Python 3.9, so you don't need to bother about that.
+Again this comment is only relevant if you plan to use Ubuntu 20.04 with GNU Radio 3.8.
-_Only the few Python files that are used by GNU Radio need to be executed with PYthon 3.8._
+_Only the few Python files that are used by GNU Radio need to be executed with Python 3.8._

-Hence, it is only required to have Python 3.8 installed on WSL, VB, or your Linux dual-boot, as this will be the place where GNU Radio will be executed.

-If you installed Ubuntu-20.04, it comes with Python 3.8 pre-installed, so you actually don't have to do anything.
+Hence, it is only required to have Python 3.8 installed on WSL, VB, or your Linux dual-boot, as this will be the place where GNU Radio will be executed. so you actually don't have to do anything.

-Using a different Ubuntu or Python version _might_ work, but **we cannot guarantee** that everything will work out-of-the-box, and **you may need** to adapt some commands[^1].
+Using a different Python version _might_ work, but **we cannot guarantee** that everything will work out-of-the-box, and **you may need** to adapt some commands[^1].